EmergentRealms/emergentrealms.github.io/docs/cobblestone/systems/economy-manager.md

 ### Background Processing
 - Queue events with `add_transaction()` and resolve them via `process_transactions(delta)` in the main loop.
 - Invoke `random_event()` periodically to keep markets unpredictable.
+- SQLite-backed history writes batch asynchronously, mirroring the strategies documented in the [Leveling Up with C++ devlog](/blog/leveling-up-with-cpp) for sustainable **SQLite in Godot** usage.

 ```gdscript
 func _process(delta):